legislated/legislated-web/wiki/dev/workflow.md

 ## Flowtype

 We use [flowtype](https://flow.org/en/docs/getting-started/) to statically type-check our javascript.
-It's recommended that you use an editor that integrates with nicely with flow to get real time errors.
+It's recommended that you use an editor that integrates nicely with flow to get real time errors.
 Atom (with the Nuclide plugin) is a [good candidate](https://nuclide.io/docs/languages/flow/).